©2001 Nick Anthony Fiorenza, All Rights Reserved

 The beautiful and nearly perfect shaped Andromeda Spiral Galaxy M31 is our largest nearby neighbor, a mer 2.5 million light yeas away.
 The disc spans about 260,00 light-years, compared to our own Milky Way Galaxy which spans about 100,000 light years across.
 Image Credit: Bill Schoening, Vanessa Harvey/REU program/NOAO/AURA/NSF - Kitt Peak National Observatory, southern Arizona

 Queen Cassiopeia and King Cepheus, although rulers of the kingdom, are quite human with their own shortcomings, and they are subject to higher governing powers.

 Andromeda represents the exquisite beauty destined for human unfoldment, but which is held in bondage by the very judgment of that humanness and due to circumstances not of her own doing.
-She also represents the bondage of the feminine.
-Andromeda has a destiny on Earth with her true soul partner Perseus, but finds herself desperately entrapped in both the emotional genetic confusions of her incarnate family and in the manipulations of more controling forces behind the scenes.
+She also represents the bondage and exploitation of the feminine.
+Andromeda has a destiny on Earth with her true soul partner Perseus, but finds herself desperately entrapped in both the psychic-emotional genetic confusions of her incarnate family and at the mercy of more controlling forces operating behind the scenes.

 Perseus represents the initiatory process itself--the way, the challenges to overcome and milestones to achieve in the human world to evolve into our destined unity.